 Fax: +44 1509 223910

-David Llewellyn is Professor of Banking and Finance at Loughborough University, and Honorary Visiting Professor at the CASS Business School in London; Visiting Professor at the Vienna University of Economics and Business; External Member, Centre for Cooperative Studies, Kellogg College, University of Oxford; Associate Senior Research Fellow, at the Centre for European Policy Studies (Brussels).
+David Llewellyn is Professor of Money and Banking at Loughborough University, and Honorary Visiting Professor at the CASS Business School in London; Visiting Professor at the Vienna University of Economics and Business; External Member, Centre for Cooperative Studies, Kellogg College, University of Oxford; Associate Senior Research Fellow, at the Centre for European Policy Studies (Brussels).
 He is Consultant Economist to ICAP plc.
 He has recently been working with several central banks on aspects of the global financial crisis and Resolution strategies.
 His recent research includes a project at the Centre for European Policy Studies in Brussels on the economics and role of European cooperative banks, and a second project at the CEPS for the European Parliament on trends in European banking.
 In March 2011 he was appointed a member of the Banking Stakeholder Group of the European Banking Authority, and elected as Vice Chairman in July.

 Previous career appointments include serving as an economist at Unilever (Rotterdam), HM Treasury (London), and the International Monetary Fund (Washington).
 Between 1994 and 2002 he was a Public Interest Director of the Personal Investment Authority (the UK regulator of retail financial services until it was superseded by the FSA).
 He serves as a consultant to financial firms, management consultancy firms, and regulatory agencies in several countries including South Africa where, in 2004, he was appointed by the Minister of Finance to be a member of a Task Group to investigate competition in the South African Banking industry.
 He has been a consultant to the World Bank and the International Monetary Fund, and has been a member of an IMF international advisory committee on governance in supervisory agencies.
 For several years he was a member of the London Advisory Board of the Halifax Building Society and has served as a consultant to the Building Societies Association and several mutual building societies in the UK.